-I remember being about 32 weeks pregnant and all the conversation at work switched from, “How ya feeling?” to “Is your hospital bag packed yet?”.
+I remember being about 32 weeks pregnant and all the conversations at work switched from, “How ya feeling?” to “Is your hospital bag packed yet?”.

 You really don’t need much to have a baby.
-Got your vagina?
+Got your uterus?
 Packed!

 Hospital pillows are about the thickness of a communion wafer – maybe it’s so you can’t smother someone with them to get your inheritance early, dunno – so it’s always nice to have a pillow from home.
 Not only is more comfortable but your pillow kind of smells like your bed and that’s always comforting.
 Use a non-white pillowcase so it’s not confused with a hospital pillow that someone could walk off with when you’re in the “loo trying to poo”.

-There’s a good chance you will need to walk around at some point so a lot of women take slippers.
-A friend of mine told me to take flip flops (or crocs) in my hospital bag because you can wear them in the shower and I will be forever grateful because the shower in my hospital looked like a scene out of Seven.
+There’s a good chance you will need to walk around at some point so a lot of folks take slippers.
+A friend of mine told me to take slides (or crocs) in my hospital bag because you can wear them in the shower and I will be forever grateful because the shower in my hospital looked like a scene out of a Stephen King novel.
 My feet also swelled beyond the width of a slipper, so I was lucky to have the flip flops to accommodate the charming loaves of baked bread formerly known as my feet.

-I wore them with my flip flops.
-I didn’t see any sign saying “Victoria Secret runway”, so Haters could suck it.
+I wore them with my slides.
+I didn’t see any sign saying “Victoria's Secret runway”, so Haters could suck it.